benmo009/duckiebot-parking/README.md

 Start the twist to motors node on the dukiebot with `$ python twist_to_motors.py` (In the teleop folder)

-## Running Parking Autonomous Code on Simulator
+## Running Lane Following and Parking Autonomous Code on Simulator

 First start ros with `$ roscore`

+Make sure to setup the sim with the custom map following the instructions above

+Run apriltags_ros with `$ roslaunch robotics_project apriltag_sim.launch`

+This just launches the apriltag node, but was kept seperate to be able to stop and start it to change settings without needing to restart everything else.

 Start the sim and supporting nodes with `$ roslaunch robotics_project run_sim.launch`.
 This launches the folling nodes: